 There are two main types of mountain bikes, hard-tail mountain bikes and full suspension mountain bikes.

 Hard Tail Mountain Bikes: are more commonly used for the woods and have the benefit of being quicker, lighter and easier to use.
 Hard tales don’t have any rear suspension resulting in them being lighter and easier to maintain and normally use 26in wheels although the 27.5in is becoming popular.
+Check out the top selling mountain bikes.

 Full Suspension Mountain Bikes- allows you to ride off road more easily and comfortable, than a hard tail mountain bike.
 Secondly, full suspension mountain bikes are designed with a suspension fork at the front and a shock absorber at the rear.
+Read our Big Mountain Bike Guide.